Q: Our baby arrived ahead of schedule and we feel completely unprepared right now - what do we need?!

 The hospital will send you off with a baby cap, receiving blankets, pacifiers, little kimono shirts, diapers, (be sure to grab the disposable mesh underwear) so here’s what you really need:

 1. Bassinet.
 Baby needs a safe place to sleep.
 Though a crib will be your baby’s bed for years to come, initially babies prefer bassinets.
 Why?
 Because they prefer to be in an environment that is cozy and makes them feel cradled.
 In a crib a baby can’t feel the walls around him, so he feels less secure.
 Even some bassinets come with inserts that make them feel even more comfy, like the very popular Halo Bassinet has its own “newborn insert” safely designed to create the feeling of body contact all around baby.
 Some parents, in a pinch, have their baby sleep in the UppaBaby bassinet that snaps on their stroller frame.
-They even make a frame for that piece to sit on, though you can just wheel the stroller wherever you are sleeping.
-It’s not safe for baby to sleep in a car seat though for extended time periods.

 3. Diapers/Wipes.
 Do not stress this one - diapers are everywhere.
 Pampers or Huggies are perfect for newborns—more eco-friendly brands (Honest) are better for day use, because they are slightly less absorbent as the more commercial brands.
 Note: the line that turns blue on Pampers & Huggies does not mean “you must change me” - it merely indicates the baby has peed.
 In the first two weeks you’re counting pee and poop diapers so this makes it easier to tell (try the MammaBaby app for tracking feeds & diapers).
 You can use water on a wash cloth or soft paper towel, or just buy “Water Wipes” which are essentially wet paper towels.
 Other thing you’ll need (but certainly not the first night) is some diaper cream - the clear kind (like Aquaphor or Vaseline) and the zinc barrier cream kind (Butt Paste, Desitin, Burt’s Bees.)
 You don’t need to use cream with every single diaper change.
 Many parents don’t use it at all, unless the baby is looking a little red.
 If you don’t have a changing table yet, don’t sweat it - you can change a baby on any flat surface, just use something waterproof underneath.
 If you have a boy baby prepared to get peed on - expect all babies to let loose once their diaper is opened.
 They also hate having their diaper changed in the beginning because they do not like being undressed or cold.
 So do it quickly and consider using a pacifier for those few minutes, so they are soothed by their sucking reflex.
-Best pacifier for breastfed babies, the Avent Soothie.
+Best pacifier for breastfed babies, the Avent Soothie or Dr. Brown's.
 Best changing pad: Everyone loves the Keekaroo because you can wipe it down instead of laundering a cloth cover.

 4. Formula.
 Because many NYC hospitals are on the “Baby-Friendly” track, they are no longer permitted to dispense free formula in your discharge bag.
-This is to encourage best success with breastfeeding.
 The last essential to have in the house for possible immediate use is some “ready to feed” formula.
 Just in case your milk takes a little longer to come in, or you have other challenges with breastfeeding, your baby still must be fed.
-Babies who don’t receive enough milk in the first week will become dehydrated, lose weight, and often get a bit jaundiced.
+Babies who don’t receive enough milk in the first week will become dehydrated, lose weight, and often become jaundiced.
 Many moms have given formula in the first week to supplement while they sort out breastfeeding.
 If you are having any issues at all with baby’s latch or baby’s inability to settle and and sleep soundly - you’ll need to see a lactation consultant outside the hospital.
 The ones in the hospital do a more cursory check, while a private visit will take your health history, examine oral anatomy, and determine transfer (how much milk the baby gets while nursing.)
 So having formula around is important.
 Using a quality bottle is also important, so it would be great to pick up some Dr Browns bottles with preemie nipple from a quality drugstore for the first night home just in case.
 Don’t use the disposable bottles & nipples that Similac sends you - the flow is super fast and that will confuse a baby who is learning how to breastfeed.

 EVERYTHING ELSE CAN WAIT.